wp-plugins/oauth2-provider/readme.txt

 * Added userinfo endpoint to /.well-known/openid-configuration
 * Fixed improper return of keys when for public facing /.well-known
 * Auto generation of new certificates during activation to ensure all server have a different signature

+= 3.1.0 =
+* Added specific OpenSSL bit length for systems that are not create keys at 2048 by default.
+* Added urlSafeBase64 encoding to Modulus and Exponent on delivery.
+* Tweak redirect location in API when a user is not logged in.